CODE-AXION/blood-bank/db_design.md

 ---

 #### **1. `users` Table**
-This table will store general user information and serve as the base for different roles (Admin, Donor, General User).
+This table will store general user information and serve as the base for different roles (Admin, Donor, Patient).

 *   **`id`**: `unsignedBigInteger` (Primary Key)
 *   **`name`**: `string` (e.g., 'John Doe' or 'Admin User')